Skip to navigation Skip to content

 • the date they advised of employment ceasing

-Due to a system limitation, if the Verify Employment Separation guided procedure was not run when the job seeker first advised they ceased employment, the date will default to today's date.
-This cannot be changed using the guided procedure.
+Due to a system limitation, if the Verify Employment Separation workflow was not run when the job seeker first advised they ceased employment, the date will default to today's date.
+This cannot be changed using the workflow.
 To restore the payment to an earlier date of event, see Table 5 on the Customer First tab.

 • Employer name: record details provided by customer